 Standard Semantic Web (SW) reasoning services rely on purely deductive inference.
 However, this may be limiting, e.g. due to the complexity of reasoning tasks, availability and correctness of structured knowledge.
-Approximate deductive and inductive inference were discussed as a possible approach to try to overcome such limitations [19].
-Various proposals to extend inductive inference methods towards SW formalisms have been discussed in SW literature: inductive methods can perform some sort of approximate and uncertain reasoning and derive conclusions which are not derivable or refutable from the knowledge base [19].
+Approximate deductive and inductive inference were discussed as a possible approach to try to overcome such limitations [25].
+Various proposals to extend inductive inference methods towards SW formalisms have been discussed in SW literature: inductive methods can perform some sort of approximate and uncertain reasoning and derive conclusions which are not derivable or refutable from the knowledge base [25].

-This work proposes a novel method for transductive inference on Description Logic representations.
-In the class-membership prediction task, discriminative methods proposed so far ignore unlabelled problem instances (individuals for which the value of such class-membership is unknown); however, accounting for unlabelled instances during learning can provide more accurate results if some conditions are met [6, 27].
+This work proposes a novel method for transductive inference on Description Logic (DL) representations.
+In the class-membership prediction task, discriminative methods proposed so far ignore unlabeled problem instances (individuals for which the value of such class-membership is unknown); however, accounting for unlabeled instances during learning can provide more accurate results if some conditions are met [6, 35].
 Generative methods, on the other hand, try to model a joint probability distribution on both instances and labels, thus facing a possibly harder learning problem than only predicting the most probable label for any given instance.

-In section 2 we will first shortly survey related works, and introduce a variant to the classic class-membership prediction problem.
-In section 3 we will introduce the proposed method: the assumptions it relies on, and how it can be used for class-membership prediction on large and Web scale ontological knowledge bases.
-In section 4, we will provide empirical evidence for the effectiveness of the proposed method with respect to other methods in SW literature.
+In Sect.
+2 we will shortly survey related works, and introduce a variant to the classic class-membership prediction problem.
+In Sect.
+3 we will introduce the proposed method: the assumptions it relies on, and how it can be used for class-membership prediction on large and Web scale ontological knowledge bases.
+In Sect.
+4 we will provide empirical evidence for the effectiveness of the proposed method with respect to other methods in SW literature.
+In Sect.
+5 we summarize the proposed approach, outline its limitations and discuss possible future research directions.